 Electronic Communications Privacy Act (ECPA) Reform in the U.S.

-For the past three Congresses, advocates from across the political spectrum have called on the U.S. Congress to reform a small, but outdated, provision of ECPA that allows warrantless access to data.
+Advocates from across the political spectrum continue to call on the U.S. Congress to reform a small, but outdated, provision of ECPA that allows warrantless access to data.
 This reform has unprecedented support in the U.S. House of Representatives and great support in the Senate.
 Warrantless access to data under ECPA is contrary to U.S. due process requirements, undermines confidence in the privacy of data, and has not been demonstrated to have an appreciable positive effect on law enforcement activities.